HorizonHnk/Solar-PV-Cleaning-System/README.md

 - **Water System**: Pump control and flow management
 - **Power Management**: Multiple voltage rails and regulation

-> **⚠️ Important**: Refer to the detailed circuit images for exact pin connections and component values
+> **⚠️ Important**: Refer to the detailed circuit images and our [website circuit section](https://glowing-granita-8fe486.netlify.app/#gallery) for exact pin connections and component values

 ---